AtomicGameEngine/AtomicGameEngine/README.md

 <img align="right" src="https://atomicgameengine.com/images/home/WorldInstallMapHome.png"/>

-The Atomic Game Engine is powerful native technology with a consistent API and tooling available in C++, C#, Typescript and JavaScript.
+The Atomic Game Engine is powerful native technology with a consistent API and tooling available in Typescript, JavaScript.
+C++, C#, F# and all the other .NET languages.
 The Atomic Editor is **installed in over 75 countries** and has hit “critical mass” with production in multiple industries.

 Atomic can also be used as a library in existing projects with a C++ SDK, C# NuGet, and JavaScript npm package in development.